awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-blue-green.md

 1. \(Optional\) In **Advanced**, configure options you want to include in the deployment, such as Amazon SNS notification triggers, Amazon CloudWatch alarms, or automatic rollbacks\.

-   For information about specifying advanced options in deployment groups, see [Configure Advanced Options for a Deployment Group](deployment-groups-configure-advanced-options.md)\.
+   For information about specifying advanced options in deployment groups, see [Configure advanced options for a deployment group](deployment-groups-configure-advanced-options.md)\.

 1. Choose **Create deployment group**\.

 The next step is to prepare a revision to deploy to the application and deployment group\.
-For instructions, see [Working with Application Revisions for CodeDeploy](application-revisions.md)\.
+For instructions, see [Working with application revisions for CodeDeploy](application-revisions.md)\.